Monthly Archives: October 2023

 9. https://www.youtube.com/watch?v=PVBc7v5vjUI

 10. Laws of Media treats mimesis more extensively than any other McLuhan text.
-These LoM passages will be assembled in a separate post.
+These passages are assembled in Mimesis in Laws of Media.

 11. Page 123-124.
 Mimesis is here (and in the preceding citation) seen as what was lost along with oral culture in Greece, whereas it is elsewhere said to have been what was gained with that loss.
 Compare the present passage (“mimesis gave way to individualized detachment, and the integral resonating oral logos was broken into multiple fragments”) with, for example, passages from Technology, the Media, and Culture, 1960, above: “mimesis was a recent invention“, “the ascendancy of eye over the other senses gave us the miracle of mimesis”.
 This sort of striking ambiguity is not infrequent with McLuhan, but it does not amount to outright contradiction (as is often alleged).
 Instead, he is using ‘mimesis’ in different senses.
 Laws of Media notes something of this complexity as follows: “there has been great confusion for many centuries over certain matters crucial to an understanding of acoustic space, for example, the natures of logos, of mimesis, and of formal causality.
 This confusion flows directly from the fact that all commentary and research, from Aristotle onwards, was conducted by persons, to one or another degree visually biased, who assumed visual space to be the common-sense norm.
 As a result, there are at least two forms or rather versions of mimesis and of logos and of formal cause.
 One of each has an oral structure, and the other a visual — with the former conventionally regarded as a confused or tentative attempt to explain the latter.”
 (4)